Ixcatl/fables_novasophonia/docs/core/advancement.rst

 .. attention::
   For the full list of available paths to choose from, see :doc:`/catalog/paths`.

-Taking the role of character classes from traditional tabletop games, *paths* represent your approach to combat and the backbone of your playstyle.
+Taking the role of character classes, *paths* represent your approach to combat and the backbone of your playstyle.
 Each path can advance up to a maximum of 3 ranks, but there is no limit to the number of different paths you may embark on, leading to unique synergies among them.

-| When a new rank in a path is gained, you receive one Attunement point and gain +1 to its maximum respective pool: Stamina if a martial path, Anima if a mystic path.
-Should you choose, you may instead trade the pool bonus for one advancement.
-| Additionally, when you gain a rank in a mystic path, you can learn a single spell associated with that path.
+When a new rank in a path is gained, you receive one Attunement point and gain +1 to its maximum respective pool: Stamina if a martial path, Anima if a mystic path.
+Additionally, when you gain a rank in a mystic path, you learn a single spell associated with that path.

 Advancements
 ==================